Vaishnavraj2509/Parallel-File/README.md

 To use this program, follow these steps:

 1. Clone the repository to your local machine.
-2. Navigate to the project directory: `/c:/C++/Applied OS/Parallel File Encryptor Decryptor`.
+2. Navigate to the project directory.
 3. Compile the program by running the following command:

     ```